th3w1zard1/PyKotor/wiki/BWM-File-Format.md

 | Most Significant Plane| uint32  | 32 (0x20) | 4    | Split axis/plane identifier (see below)                          |
 | Left Child index      | uint32  | 36 (0x24) | 4    | Index to left child node (0-based array index, 0xFFFFFFFF = no child) |
 | Right Child index     | uint32  | 40 (0x28) | 4    | Index to right child node (0-based array index, 0xFFFFFFFF = no child) |

+**Important**: Child indices use **0-based array indexing**.
+The first node in the AABB array is at index 0, the second at index 1, and so on.
+The value `0xFFFFFFFF` indicates no child (leaf node or missing child).
+This matches standard array indexing in most programming languages.
+For implementation details and how different tools handle this, see the [Implementation Approaches and Differences](#implementation-approaches-and-differences) section.

 **Most Significant Plane values:**